Herald

 A herald, or a herald of arms, is an officer of arms, ranking between pursuivant and king of arms.
 The title is commonly applied more broadly to all officers of arms.

 Heralds were originally messengers sent by monarchs or noblemen to convey messages or proclamations—in this sense being the predecessors of modern diplomats.
-In the Hundred Years' War, French heralds challenged King Henry V to fight.
-During the Battle of Agincourt, the English herald and the French herald, Montjoie, watched the battle together from a nearby hill; both agreed that the English were the victors, and Montjoie provided King Henry V, who thus earned the right to name the battle, with the name of the nearby castle.

 Like other officers of arms, a herald would often wear a surcoat, called a tabard, decorated with the coat of arms of his master.
 It was possibly due to their role in managing the tournaments of the Late Middle Ages that heralds came to be associated with the regulation of the knights' coats of arms.
 Heralds have been employed by kings and large landowners, principally as messengers and ambassadors.
 Heralds were required to organise, announce and referee the contestants at a tournament.
 This practice of heraldry became increasingly important and further regulated over the years, and in several countries around the world it is still overseen by heralds.
 In the United Kingdom heralds are still called upon at times to read proclamations publicly; for which they still wear tabards emblazoned with the royal coat of arms.

-There are active official heralds today in several countries, including the United Kingdom, the Republic of Ireland, Canada, and the Republic of South Africa.
+There are active official heralds today in several countries, including the United Kingdom, Ireland, Canada, and the Republic of South Africa.
 In England and Scotland most heralds are full-time employees of the sovereign and are called "Heralds of Arms in Ordinary".
 Temporary appointments can be made of "Heralds of Arms Extraordinary".
 These are often appointed for a specific major state occasions, such as a coronation.
 The Canadian Heraldic Authority has created the position of "Herald of Arms Emeritus" with which to honor long-serving or distinguished heraldists.
 In Scotland, some Scottish clan chiefs, the heads of great noble houses, still appoint private officers of arms to handle cases of heraldic or genealogical importance of clan members, although these are usually pursuivants.

 In addition, many orders of chivalry have heralds attached to them.
 These heralds may have some heraldic duties but are more often merely ceremonial in nature.
 Heralds which were primarily ceremonial in nature, especially after the decline of chivalry, were also appointed in various nations for specific events such as a coronation as additions to the pageantry of these occasions.
 In the Netherlands, heralds are appointed for the Dutch monarch's inauguration where they wore their tabards until 1948; these heralds proclaim the inauguration ceremony to have been completed to those inside and outside the Nieuwe Kerk.